 Habitat at regional and local scales should be defined in ecological mapping of aquatic and terrestrial vegetation types and species (e.g. ecological land classification mapping).
+This mapping should include reference to Terrestrial Ecosystem Mapping using the applicable provincial Resource Information Standards Committee (RISC) standards.
 Habitat use will be characterized by type of use (e.g. spawning, breeding, migration, feeding, nursery, rearing, wintering), frequency and duration.
-This assessment will cover all relevant seasonal variations in the use by all VCs as appropriate.
+This assessment will consider all relevant variations for all VCs as appropriate.
 Emphasis will be on those species, communities and processes identified as VCs.
 However, the interrelations of these components and their relation to the entire ecosystem and communities of which they are a part will be indicated (e.g. population-level risk assessment).
-The proponent will address issues such as habitat, nutrient and chemical cycles, food chains, productivity, to the extent that they are appropriate to understanding the effect of the project on ecosystem health and integrity.
+The Proponent will address issues such as habitat, nutrient and chemical cycles, food chains, productivity, to the extent that they are appropriate to understanding the effect of the Project on ecosystem health and integrity.
 Range and probability of natural variation over time will also be considered.
-The proponent will also examine changes in the distribution, populations, behaviour, and availability of wildlife, fish, and flora in the important context of implications to current use of lands and resources by Aboriginal peoples.
+The Proponent will also examine changes in the distribution, populations, behaviour, and availability of wildlife, fish, and flora in the important context of implications to current use of lands and resources by Aboriginal peoples.

 If the baseline data have been extrapolated or otherwise manipulated to depict environmental conditions in the study areas, modelling methods and equations will be described and will include calculations of margins of error and other relevant statistical information, such as confidence intervals and possible sources of error.
+Models that are developed should be validated using field data from the appropriate local and regional study areas.

-9.1.2 Biophysical environment
+9.1.2 Biophysical Environment